diic-starlink/performance-insights-into-starlink/docs/dataset-description.md

 > [!CAUTION]
 > The data is not yet accessible as there was no suitable location found yet.

+## Data Files

+The RIPE Atlas data formats usually follow the ones listed on the RIPE Atlas result data formats website.
+- `disconnect_event_data.parquet`: RIPE Atlas data for diconnect events of Starlink probes.
+- `http_data.parquet` & `http_result_data.parquet`: RIPE Atlas data for HTTP build-in measurements.
+- `ping_data.parquet`: RIPE Atlas and Cloudflare Radar data for ping measurements.
+The Cloudflare Radar is aggregated.
+- `ripe_atlas_probe_data.parquet`: Information about the Starlink probes used in the measurements.
+- `satellite_data.parquet`: All satellites on N2YO until June 2024.
+Used to determine the numbers of satellites in each satellite constellation.
+- `tls_data.parquet`: RIPE Atlas data about TLS measurements from Starlink probes.
+- `traceroute_data.parquet`: RIPE Atlas data about traceroute measurement from Starlink probes.

+All RIPE Atlas measurement are built-in measurements.
+That means they are executed at a fixed schedule toward mostly *.root-servers.org.
+For a reference to the built-in measurements, refer to [RIPE Atlas Built-In Measurements](https://atlas.ripe.net/docs/getting-started/built-in-measurements).

 ## Access to Data using DuckDB

 Obtain it using e.g., Nix: